KeanuLoss/habit-tracker/README.md

 ## Usage of the application

-1. run py main.py, the GUI will open an you can click the buttons for the desired action
+1. run the " main.py " -> the GUI will open an you can click the buttons for the desired action
 2. follow the instructions in the entry windows that open automatically.
 3. in case of wrong inputs pay attention to the error messages that pop up, they tell you what caused the error and what input is needed.